 - f.
-On May 18, 2015, the Company informed on the appointment of a new president and CEO for the Company, Dr. Guy Ezekiel, who started his four-year tenure on June 15, 2015 ("the contractual term").
-On June 22, 2015, the general meeting approved his conditions of employment which consist of, besides monthly payment, the following bonuses: (1) an annual bonus based on the Company's remuneration policy according to the decision of the Company's Board; (2) bonuses of \$ 500 thousand to be granted based on target achievements as outlined in his agreement.
-As of the date of the approval of the financial statements, the Company's management has no expectation that these targets will be achieved and, accordingly, no expense was recognized in the financial statements. - g.
-On June 22, 2015, the general meeting approved also the conditions of Dr. Guy Ezekiel in his position as director of the Company, if appointed a director by the Company's general meeting.
-On November 23, 2015, the general meeting approved the appointment.
+On May 30, 2016, Dr. Guy Ezekiel, the former CEO and director in the Company, ceased his role.
+As a result of forfeiture of options allocated in the fourth quarter of 2015, the Company's expenses to related parties decreased in 2016, of which amounts of \$445 thousand, \$119 thousand and \$548 thousand were included in research and development expenses, selling and marketing expenses and general and administrative expenses, respectively, for the year ended December 31, 2016. - g.
+On January 8, 2017, the Company informed on the appointment of a new CEO for the Company, Mr. Yaakov Michelin, who started his tenure on April 1, 2017.
+On February 12, 2017, the general meeting approved his conditions of employment which consist of, besides monthly payment, the following bonuses: (1) an annual bonus based on the Company's remuneration policy according to the decision of the Company's Board; (2) bonuses of NIS 1 million to be granted based on target achievements as outlined in his agreement.
+As of the date of the approval of the financial statements, the Company's management cannot predict when these goals will be achieved and, accordingly, no expense was recognized in the financial statements for the year ended December 31, 2017.

-NOTE 22:- TRANSACTIONS AND BALANCES WITH INTERESTED AND RELATED PARTIES (Cont.)
+NOTE 23:- TRANSACTIONS AND BALANCES WITH INTERESTED AND RELATED PARTIES (Cont.)